MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * add card modal
-    * title is required, even if empty
-    * fix flashing when typing in title
-  * create an admin page for deployment
-  * layout
-    * have background image always be correct ratio
+  * layout: have background image always be correct ratio
-    * create floating button that if you click it will return you to the top of the login page / form
   * when you logout, it should take you to the login page, no matter where you're coming from
-  * about page
-    * delete aboutToDo.md
-    * delete about.md doc
-    * add footer to both about pages for main site too
-    * move about pages to shared?
-    * move footer to shared?
   * if you are on the landing page with the about page open, e.g. /about, logging in should redirect you to the home page
-    * have snl gif asset load instead of url
   * have session be remembered by user
   * when you login, refresh the page, and click about, you get a double render
   * when logging in, cards show up before loading is done ... this is if you login, logout, and login, all as part of the same session?
   * fix login form when you signup ; back button is missaligned
-  * add about page - for app and landing
-    * add transitions for landing between login and and about? or just use same parent container?
   * when you click delete in the card menu button and get the pop confirm, and then click 'no', two issues occur that need to be fixed: 1. the card menu button content goes away (it should still be shown), 2. the card menu button itself (the icon) flashes / double renders